-If death occurs at home, the first thing you need to do is call a doctor.
-If the doctor won’t sign a death certificate because the death is unexpected or unexplained the Coroner/Police will need to be contacted.
+The doctor may not sign a death certificate if the death is unexpected or unexplained.
+In this case, the Coroner/Police will need to be contacted.
 If you are unable to make contact with a doctor, contact us and a funeral director can begin guiding you through the process.

 When the Coroner is involved